 While you may think that the whales are the stars of the show, you couldn’t get there without your crew.
 Tipping in Tonga seems to be the subject of some debate.
 There’s a culture of hospitality in Polynesia that some people feel tipping runs contrary to.

-When you’re swimming with whales, you’re going to want to take photos.
+You’re going to want to take photos.
 Lots of photos.
 Plan accordingly!

 I took my Sony A7riii in a Nauticam underwater housing rig with a 28mm f2 prime lens and Nauticam’s 180 wet lens.
 I definitely appreciated the 180-degree field of view.
 There were, however, some moments where I’d have loved to have been able to zoom in.